dannysmith/dannyis-astro3/src/content/blog/2020-07-12-website-redesign-xiii.md

 #### By Permanence

 One of the main reasons I'm moving my writing to my own blog is permanence.
-As I said in [Part I]({% post_url 2020-03-14-website-redesign-i %}), I don't like the fact that Medium controls my content and URLs.
+I don't like the fact that Medium controls my content and URLs.
 I want a more permanent place to put my words.
 Somewhere they can live forever – **etched in stone**, as it were.

 The same is not true for other types of content.
 My tweets are ephemeral, for example: I wouldn't be overly bothered if they all disappeared one day.
 Perhaps we could try grouping along these lines – stuff that I care about keeping vs stuff that I don't.